infinum/eightshift-frontend-libs/setup/create-wp-project/readme.md

 All additional steps after the initial setup are done using WP_CLI commands, so please make sure that you have WP-CLI set and ready to use.

+To make sure you use the latest version of npx command you can add `@latest` flag to the command:

+`npx create-wp-project@latest`

 ## Specify version to create

 If you want to specify a version of Eightshift Libs or Frontend Libs to use, you can use add two additional attributes to this command to specify a branch or release to use: